RonasIT/laravel-helpers/documentation/services.md

 ### HttpRequestService
 Service to working with http protocol.
-It is wrap on Guzzle.
+It is wrapper on Guzzle.

 To on debug mode you need to add "http_service_debug" key to configs/defaults.php file, by default - debug is off.
 If debug is on - information about all queries will write to log.